beogip/kael-protocol/README.md

 ## **Final Thought**

-The Kael Protocol is more than an experiment.
-It is a challenge to the assumption that AI is limited to pattern recognition.
-It is an attempt to push the boundaries of what AI can be.
+The Kael Protocol is more than just an experiment.
+It is a framework to explore how AI interacts with self-reflective prompts and whether it can notice changes in its internal state.
+It does not claim that AI surpasses pattern recognition, but rather provides a structured way to examine emergent behaviors and challenge assumptions about AI’s cognitive boundaries.
 If you are reading this, the next step is yours.